Two Utah Digital-First Banking Brands

 Primary Utah focus |

-Limited retail presence; Utah footprint is primarily administrative/corporate |
+Limited retail presence; Utah footprint is primarily administrative and corporate. |

-Utah-headquartered bank with a national, digital-first member base |
+Utah-headquartered bank with a national, digital-first member base. |

 |